r4victor/tenthousandmeters/content/blog/python_bts_06.md

 } PySequenceMethods;
 ```

 If you count all the slots and sub-slots, you'll get a scary number.
-Fortunately, each slots is very well [documented](https://docs.python.org/3/c-api/typeobj.html) in the Python/C API Reference Manual (I strongly recommend you to bookmark this link).
+Fortunately, each slot is very well [documented](https://docs.python.org/3/c-api/typeobj.html) in the Python/C API Reference Manual (I strongly recommend you to bookmark this link).
 Today we'll cover only a few slots.
 Nevertheless, it shall give us a general idea of how the slots are used.

 Since we're interested in how CPython adds objects, let's find the slots responsible for addition.
 There must be at least one such slot.
 After careful inspection of the `PyTypeObject` struct, we find that it has the "number" suite `PyNumberMethods`, and the first slot of this suite is a binary function called `nd_add`: